 Michelle is a senior consultant working with non-profits and funders to improve their effectiveness and maximise their social impact.
-She works on a variety of projects including theories of change, impact measurement frameworks, strategic reviews and strategy development.
+She works on a variety of projects including theories of change, impact measurement frameworks and evaluations, and strategy development.

 Why I work for NPC